 - Fresh Fish: Remoulade pairs perfectly with fresh-caught fish as well!
 Grill, bake, broil or pan-sear your favorite fish and finish it with remoulade for a burst of flavor!

-Storing remoulade sauce
+Storing remoulade cajun

-How to store cajun mayo?
+How to store remoulade dressing?

 Store your homemade remoulade sauce in an airtight container in the refrigerator.
 Properly stored, remoulade will keep for up to 2 weeks.